How Much Chlorine to Add to a Hot Tub for the First Time?

 This site contains affiliate links.
 We may receive commission for purchases made through these links.

-How much chlorine to add to hot tub first time?
+How much chlorine to add to a hot tub the first time?

-Although city water will normally include a level of chlorine that makes it safe to drink, there will not be enough chlorine to keep the spa water sanitized.
+Although city water normally contains a level of chlorine that makes it safe to drink, there is not enough chlorine to keep the spa water sanitized.

-New hot tubs need a higher-than-usual amount of chlorine when they are first set up because the water has not been circulated through the pipes and other parts of the plumbing and pumping system yet.
+When new hot tubs are first set up, they need a higher-than-usual amount of chlorine because the water has not been circulated through the pipes and other parts of the plumbing and pumping system yet.

-What you will initially do is to shock the hot tub which involves super chlorinating to increase the free chlorine levels to kill off any unwanted bacteria etc and make it safe to use.
+What you will initially do is shock the hot tub, which involves super chlorinating to increase the free chlorine levels, kill off any unwanted bacteria, etc., and make it safe to use.

-As a general rule the first time you fill a new hot tub, add 1.5 times the amount of chlorine that is recommended for weekly chlorination for the size of the hot tub.
-The manufacturer’s handbook should make some recommendations on the amount of hot tub chlorine to use.
+As a general rule, the first time you fill a new hot tub, add 1.5 times the amount of chlorine recommended for weekly chlorination for its size.
+The manufacturer’s handbook should recommend the amount of hot tub chlorine used.

-The goal is 5 to 8 parts per million, as opposed to the daily/weekly goal of 2 to 4 ppm.
+The goal is 5 to 8 parts per million instead of the daily/weekly goal of 2 to 4 ppm.

-This first-time boost helps to rid the hot tub of any bacteria from initial setup, transport, or storage.
+This first-time boost helps rid the hot tub of bacteria from initial setup, transport, or storage.

-You should also test the pH levels of the water.
-If it is lower than 7.2 you should add a little pH plus to increase the pH or if higher than 7.8 you should add some pH minus to lower the pH.
+You should also test the water’s pH level.
+If it is lower than 7.2, you should add a little pH plus to increase the pH, or if it is higher than 7.8, you should add some pH minus to lower the pH.

 Hot tub starter kits